NetWorthNavigator/NetWorthNavigatorLocalEnv/README.md

 ## Initial Setup

 1. **Run the Automation Script**: Begin by running the `./setup_env` script from your terminal.
-This script setup_envs the initial setup process.
+This script automates the initial setup process.

     ```bash
     ./setup_env